-Interruptions and context switching are probably the two most costly things, directly impacting programmer's daily productivity.
-When there is no way to permanently avoid them, there are some interesting strategies to minimalize their impact.
+Interruptions and context switching are the two most costly factors that directly impact a programmer's daily productivity.
+Although there is no permanent way to avoid them, there are some interesting strategies to minimize their impact.

 The Cost of an Interruption

-Based on different scientific studies, it takes at least 10-15 minutes to get back into the "zone" after an interruption (Parnin:10, vanSolingen:98).
-Depending on a task's complexity and your mental energy, definitely it can be more than only 15 minutes:
+Based on various scientific studies, it takes at least 10-15 minutes to get back into the "zone" after an interruption (Parnin:10, vanSolingen:98).
+Depending on the complexity of the task and your mental energy, it can definitely take more than just 15 minutes:

-If an interrupt occurs when you have a lot of balls in the air - many pieces of unfinished code fitting together in a complex way - then returning to the flow state is harder.
-This concept is well known to every programmer, but probably only few heard about The Parable of the Two Watchmakers which perfectly captures all those details in writing, in an understandable form, even for non-programmers:
+If an interruption occurs when you have a lot of balls in the air - multiple pieces of unfinished code fitting together in a complex way - then returning to the flow state can be more challenging.
+This concept is well-known to every programmer, but probably only a few have heard about The Parable of the Two Watchmakers, which perfectly captures all those details in a comprehensible form, even for non-programmers:

 There once were two watchmakers, named Hora and Tempus, who made very fine watches.
 The phones in their workshops rang frequently and new customers were constantly calling them.
 However, Hora prospered while Tempus became poorer and poorer.
 In the end, Tempus lost his shop.
 What was the reason behind this?